pyranges/pyranges_1.x/docs/tutorial.rst

 Let's go back to the ``cds`` object and see if any of its intervals overlap each other.
-We can use :func:`cluster_overlaps <pyranges.PyRanges.cluster_overlaps>`.
+We can use :func:`cluster_overlaps <pyranges1.PyRanges.cluster_overlaps>`.
 This will assign each interval to a cluster, identified by an integer.
 The intervals that overlap each other will be assigned to the same cluster.

   >>> clu_cds = cds.cluster_overlaps()